manymuch/Xgimi-4-Home-Assistant/README.md

 ## Install
 1. Copy whole folder `xgimi` into home assistant `custom_components`
 2. Restart home assistant
-3. Add following lines to `configuration.yaml`
-    ```yaml
-    remote:
-    - platform: xgimi
+3. Make sure your projector is powered on and connected to the same network as home assistant
+4. Add new integration, search fo xgimi
+5. Enter your projector information, for example:
+    ```bash
-      name: z6x  # can be changed with any name you like
+    name: z6x
-      host: 192.168.0.115  # your xgimi projector IP
+    host: 192.168.0.115
-      token: "12D7C7899B9F80FFFFFF3043524B544D"  # BLE manufacture data
+    token: 12D7C7899B9F80FFFFFF3043524B544D
     ```
-4. Restart home assistant

 ## How to use
 The integration setup up a remote entity: e.g. `remote.z6x`.